Piolintech123/WRO2026-FE-PiolinTech/docs/legacy/02_PTesting&Analysis.md

 RECOVERY
-→ lateral US
+→ lateral ultrasonics
 ```

-This reduces ambiguity and makes debugging easier.
+This reduces ambiguity and improves debugging.

 ---

-# 2.56 Why the HuskyLens Architecture Was Eventually Replaced
+# 2.57 Why HuskyLens Was Replaced

 The HuskyLens stage should not be summarized as: